 - Blogging/Content: Blogging is a great way to drive traffic to an online store.
 Both platforms have user-friendly built-in blogging tools.
 You can even integrate a WordPress blog to get a more robust experience.
 But here again, Shopify wins, because if you want apps that boost your SEO, image management, social media integration, content curation, and more, Shopify has more.

-- Abandoned Cart Recovery: Broken record time – Shopify has more and better apps to cure the abandoned cart plague than BigCommerce.
-It’s not that BigCommerce doesn’t have cart abandonment apps.
-But they’ve got less than 30, with low review scores (or high scores with only a few reviewers).
-Shopify has over 400 of those apps, with many in the 4.8 to 5-star range for thousands of reviewers.
-Of course, chatbots like Tidio are a fantastic solution to the cart abandonment dilemma.
+- Abandoned Cart Recovery: Broken record time – the number of Shopify abandoned cart apps is larger than what BigCommerce offers.
+In fact, the latter offers an unimpressive selection of under 30 apps with low scores or high scores based on a handful of reviews.
+Shopify has over 400 of those apps, with many in the 4.8 to 5-star range from thousands of reviewers.
+Of course, Shopify bots like Tidio are a fantastic solution to the cart abandonment dilemma.

 - Email Integration: Online stores use emails to forward messages, provide customer service, and do marketing outreach.
 The best way to manage traditional email needs through either platform is by linking to Office 365 or G Suite.
 What about marketing?
 Shopify has a great feature called Shopify Email which lets you send newsletters to your subscriber list.
 If you want to discover more possibilities and templates try Tidio to create and send email campaigns for free.